rocky/python-uncompyle6/HOW-TO-REPORT-A-BUG.md

 one fool can learn, so can another."

-If this is too difficult, or too time consuming, or not of interest to you, then perhaps what require is a decompilation service.
+If this is too difficult, or too time consuming, or not of interest to you, then you might consider sponsoring the project.
 [Crazy Compilers](http://www.crazy-compilers.com/decompyle/) offers a byte-code decompiler service for versions of Python up to 2.6.
 (If there are others around let me know and I'll list them here.)